zeusthegoat/midnite-flask-app/README.md

 - Monitoring with Prometheus and Grafana
   Includes integrated observability using Prometheus for metrics collection and Grafana for visualization. prometheus_client is used in the Flask app to expose internal metrics at /metrics
+- Switched from in-memory event history to storing event history in a persistent postgres DB.
+- Added custom alerting rules in Prometheus (alert-rules.yml), including:
+   - AppDown alert triggered when the Flask app is unreachable for more than 30 seconds.
+   - HighErrorRate alert triggered when 5xx HTTP errors exceed 10% of total requests in a 1-minute window.
+- Configured Prometheus alerting to forward alerts to Alertmanager for handling and notification.
+- Added an Alertmanager service to the Docker Compose stack to manage alert routing, silencing, and notifications.

 # Running unit tests
 Tests live in tests/ directory.
 Run with "pytest"